 Safe return to in-person music sessions in schools during Covid-19

-Live Music Now has resumed delivery of bespoke music sessions in SEN schools, informed by government guidance and research.
+Live Music Now has resumed delivery of bespoke music sessions in schools for children with additional needs and disabilities, informed by government guidance and research.
 We have taken steps to ensure that all our musicians comply with arrangements for managing and minimising risk and are able to work with schools in adapting provision to reduce risk of infection.
 We can respond flexibly to individual school’s protocols and provide support and advice on how music can be delivered safely to benefit your pupils.

 The DfE is clear that ‘all pupils should have access to a quality arts education’ (DfE Guidance for full opening: schools).
 Updated DfE guidance for special schools and other specialist settings (17/9/20) confirms that music activity, including delivery by visiting teachers, can continue and that ‘peripatetic teachers can move between schools’.